Governance – Managing the Village Hall Charity

 Day to day running the Hall

 The Council of Management, as the Trustees, are legally responsible for the management of Beeding & Bramber Village Hall.
 However, they meet only four times per year.
 Each year, at the first Council of Management meeting after the AGM, officers are elected to act for the forthcoming year.
-Those include the Chair, Vice-chair, Hon Secretary and Treasurer.
-These four officers, are collectively called the Executive, and they are responsible for carrying out the day-to-day running of the Hall, following the policies and procedures, which are decided by the wider Council of Management.
+Those include the Chair, Hon Secretary and Treasurer.
+These three officers, are collectively called the Executive, and they are responsible for carrying out the day-to-day running of the Hall, following the policies and procedures, which are decided by the wider Council of Management.
 The Officers give a report and update at each of Council of Management meetings.

 Finances, purchasing and external suppliers